ckirby/djangocon-eu_2018/talk/djangocon-eu-2018.md

 ## Chaim Kirby
 ### DjangoCon Europe 2018

+^Forms are great...for data entry.
+A contact page, django admin, site signup?
+Use a form!
+Today I'm going to show you a way to use a forms not for data collection, but as the core interactive element for user driven interaction.

 ---
 [.footer: http://www.barksdale.af.mil/News/Article-Display/Article/320976/open-hydrant/]
 ![](images/hydrant.jpg)

-^Web applications for data analysis usually have a lot of data
+^We have lots of data.
+Sometimes there are people who want to understand the data.
+They could use AI and Machine learning, but our users aren't always technical.
+They ask us to build an interface for understanding and inspecting the data they are interested in.
+You can also use the techniques I am about to show on any site that uses "advanced" or "power" search

 ---
 [.footer: cc-by-sa-2.0 Ivy Dawned at https://www.flickr.com/photos/30264437@N02/4148943034]
 ![original](images/firetruck.jpg)

-^Python and SQL are very good at handling lots of data
+^Python and SQL are very good at handling lots of data.
+Great, we have the tools we need.

 ---
 [.footer: CC0]
 ![](images/straw.jpg)

-^We just need a better way for the user to get the data to the analysis
+^We just need a better way for the user to get the data to the analysis -Maybe tell story of human workflow replaced by riskscape workflow here?

 ---